Menu

 • For example, is the land in question protected?
 Have obligatory economic impact assessments on new projects been carried out?

 • Has any required consultation with local people been conducted?
-(See: Amparo action against an oil project license): right of indigenous peoples to participate through consultations in decisions that may affect them.
+(See: Amparo action against an oil project licence): right of indigenous peoples to participate through consultations in decisions that may affect them.
 Constitutional Court of Colombia).

 • Looking for “soft law” agreements or covenants entered into by a person who has taken the land